 From 1 January 2017, if you are on one of the above-listed humanitarian visas, you may be eligible for a fee exemption for training at Certificate I to Certificate IV qualification level.
 If you enrol into training at Diploma or Advanced Diploma qualification level you will be required to pay the relevant student fee.

 If you are a NSW Registered Apprentice or Trainee and a visa holder, and enrolled in NSW subsidised training under the Smart and Skilled program, your fee will be the student apprenticeship or traineeship fee.

 However, if you haven't paid all the fees and charges that are due, we will not give you your results or any awards you may have earned, and we will take action to recover any outstanding fees.

 We check your residency status

 If your temporary visa changes, or the conditions of your visa change, while you're studying with us, you must tell us.
-If that happens to you, tell the Temporary Visa Holders Officer at your college or Institute about the change.
+If that happens to you, tell the Temporary Visa Holder Officer at your campus about the change.